 Hoxie is currently developing Frameworks, a series of in-depth documentary shorts examining extraordinary New York characters, and directing a feature documentary about the author, space travel advocate, PR guru, and chronic fatigue syndrome survivor Howard Bloom.
 In 2016, Hoxie edited the short film Hairat, which premiered at the 2017 Sundance Film Festival.

 Sebastian Auyanet has been a journalist since 2005.
 He has worked as a reporter and later an editor for a number of traditional newspapers in Uruguay, including El Observador and El País, from the metro news desk to entertainment and tech.
-A Fulbright scholar, he came to New York this year to be a part of the Social Journalism program at the Craig Newmark Graduate School of Journalism where he is focusing his work on energy insecurity.
+A Fulbright scholar, he came to New York this year to be a part of the Engagement Journalism program at the Craig Newmark Graduate School of Journalism where he is focusing his work on energy insecurity.

 James Harding Giahyue